elixir-lang/elixir/README.md

 This README provides a length explanation about Elixir in the Learning Elixir section below.
 There are also some examples [in the examples folder](https://github.com/josevalim/elixir/tree/master/examples/) that you can run by executing the `bin/elixir EXAMPLE` and an interactive Elixir available as `bin/iex`.
 Feel free to build your own examples and study the language better.

-## Contributing
+## Contributing & Roadmap

+Currently, there is an effort to improve Elixir Standard Library.
+As much of Elixir's STDLIB is written in Elixir and tested in Elixir, you don't need to be an advanced Erlang user to improve the language, just know the [OTP](http://www.erlang.org/doc/) a bit.
+As an example, you may take a look at the [List implementation](https://github.com/josevalim/elixir/tree/master/lib/list.ex) and [its tests](https://github.com/josevalim/elixir/tree/master/test/elixir/list_test.ex) to check how simple it is.

-If you want to contribute to Elixir, the code is organized as most Erlang projects:
+If you want to contribute to Elixir, the code is organized as follow:

-* include, src - Both directories contain the part of the source code written in Erlang. `leex` and `yecc` were used as tokenizer and parser respectively;
+* `include`, `src` - Both directories contain the part of the source code written in Erlang. `leex` and `yecc` were used as tokenizer and parser respectively;

-* lib - Contains Elixir's STDLIB, written in Elixir;
+* `lib` - Contains Elixir's STDLIB, written in Elixir;

-* test/elixir - Tests for Elixir's STDLIB, written in Elixir.
+* `test/elixir` - Tests for Elixir's STDLIB, written in Elixir.
 For this purpose, Elixir ships with a small unit test library called `ExUnit`;

-* test/erlang - Contains tests for Elixir, written in Erlang.
+* `test/erlang` - Contains tests for Elixir, written in Erlang.
 Usually, just internal stuff is tested here.
-The preferred way to test is in Elixir itself;
+The preferred way to test is in Elixir itself.

-As much of Elixir's standard library is written in Elixir and tested in Elixir, you don't need to be an advanced Erlang user to improve the language.
-As an example, you may take a look at the [List implementation](https://github.com/josevalim/elixir/tree/master/lib/list.ex) and [its tests](https://github.com/josevalim/elixir/tree/master/test/elixir/list_test.ex) to check how simple it is.

-## Roadmap

-Here are a few things that we plan to add to Elixir in the long term.
+In the long term, here are a few things we would like to add:

-* Add partial application, pipeline f1 + f2, and an easy way to retrieve functions (1#add and Integer##add?)
+* Add partial function application, function pipeline (f1 + f2) and an easy way to retrieve functions from objects (1#add and Integer##add?)
-* Add default arguments
+* Add default arguments to methods signature
-* Support guards
+* Support guards in functions and methods
 * Add method cache table
 * Allow object definitions to be reopened (?) or to copy from another object
-* Improve constant lookup
+* Improve constant lookup (currently constants are referenced by their full name)
 * Allow extension of builtin types (like inheriting from Integer)

 # Learning Elixir